easyGLM/ezAGI/docs/SocraticReasoning.md

 # Socratic Module Documentation

 ## Overview
 The `SocraticReasoning.py` module embodies the Socratic method's principles, emphasizing critical thinking and a questioning approach.
-It facilitates deep analytical discussions and problem-solving within the funAGI framework by generating questions that explore complex ideas and uncover underlying assumptions.
+It facilitates deep analytical discussions and problem-solving within the easyAGI framework by generating questions that explore complex ideas and uncover underlying assumptions.

 ## Features
 - **Question Generation**: Dynamically generates questions based on the given context or subject matter, encouraging a deeper exploration and understanding.